ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> :<line of the motd>"

-When sending the {% message Message of the Day %} to the client, servers reply with each line of the `MOTD` as this numeric. `MOTD` lines MAY be wrapped to 80 characters by the server.
+When sending the {% message Message of the Day %} to the client, servers reply with each line of the `MOTD` as this numeric. `MOTD` lines MAY be wrapped to 80 characters by the server. `MOTD` lines MAY be prefixed with the string `"- "` (dash followed by space).

 {% numericheader RPL_ENDOFMOTD %}